 Every brand’s audience has some characteristics in common — after all, each person chose that brand for a reason, right?
 Finding what brought an audience to a company can help the business market more effectively, hopefully bringing in more audience members with the insights gained.
 This process is part of the concept called audience development.

-Audience development is a necessity for all businesses, and you may have already performed some parts of it without knowing.
+An Audience development strategy is a necessity for all businesses, and you may have already performed some parts of it without knowing.
 It is similar to many components of marketing, but with some subtle differences.
 So let’s go over audience development, its relationship to marketing, key elements and goals.

 Audience development encompasses a broad umbrella of tasks that help you grow and nurture your audience.
 It involves several steps.